Stochastic Treatment Choice with Empirical Welfare Updating: Model and Setup

 \subsection{Posterior over policies as a stochastic assignment rule}

 We now adapt \cref{EQ:LESRISK,EQ:EMPIRICALLESRISK} to handle stochastic assignment rules.
-We let $\Pi$ denote a probability distribution over $\mathscr{G}$ that we interpret as a posterior distribution, imposing some mild technical requirements to ensure measurability.\footnote{ $\mathscr{G}$ cannot be too rich.
-Although we defer to \cite{gunsilius2019path} for further discussion of this point, we remark that $\mathscr{G}$ can be characterised by a collection of binary functions, with the number of functions in this collection equal to the cardinality of $\mathscr{G}$.} We let $\mathscr{M}$ denote the collection of all posterior distributions. \begin{definition}[Posterior assignment rule] Let $\Pi$ be a probability distribution over $\mathscr{G}$ that is constructed upon observing the sample.
-The posterior assignment rule under $\Pi$ is a stochastic assignment rule that assigns individuals with $x\in\mathscr{X}$ to treatment with probability $Q^{\Pi}(x)\equiv\int_{\mathscr{G}}g(x)\cdot\mathrm{d}\Pi$. \end{definition} To implement posterior assignment rules in practice, we suggest randomly drawing a $g$ from $\mathscr{G}$ according to $\Pi$ for each individual in the target population.
+We let $\Pi$ denote a probability distribution over $\mathscr{G}$ that we interpret as a posterior distribution, assuming that $\mathscr{G}$ can be embedded in a measurable space.\footnote{ For $\mathscr{G}$ to be embedded in a measurable space, $\mathscr{G}$ cannot be too rich.
+We defer to \citet{molchanov2005} and \citet{gunsilius2019path} for further discussion of this point.} We let $\mathscr{M}$ denote the collection of all posterior distributions. \begin{definition}[Posterior assignment rule] Let $\Pi$ be a probability distribution over $\mathscr{G}$ that is constructed upon observing the sample.
+The posterior assignment rule under $\Pi$ is a stochastic assignment rule that assigns individuals with $x\in\mathscr{X}$ to treatment with probability $Q^{\Pi}\left(x\right)\equiv\int_{\mathscr{G}}g\left(x\right)\cdot\mathrm{d}\Pi$. \end{definition} To implement posterior assignment rules in practice, we randomly draw a $g$ from $\mathscr{G}$ according to $\Pi$ for each individual in the target population.
 In this way, similar individuals, who can have similar assignment probabilities, can be assigned to different treatment arms.
-Moreover, this approach does not require computation of the probability of treatment, which can be expensive or infeasible. \begin{definition}[Expected welfare risk under $\Pi$] We define the expected welfare risk under $\Pi$ as
+Moreover, this approach does not require computation of the probability of treatment. \begin{definition}[Expected welfare risk under $\Pi$] We define the expected welfare risk under $\Pi$ as

 with its empirical analogue taking the form